 How do we protect your personal information?

 Your contact information is available to FAUSA members through our online password-protected Membership Directory.
-Any other personal information is only accessible by certain members of the FAUSA Board (President, VP Communications, VP Member Clubs), by the web manager, or by Committee Chairs.
+Any other personal information is only accessible by certain members of the FAUSA Board (President, 1st VP, Communications, 2nd VP, Membership), by the web manager, or by committee chairs when relevant.
 Those allowed access to this data are given strict GDPR-compliant guidelines about how the information may be accessed and used.
-[Who actually would have access to this info, which would be what is in the application?
-If we are going to include the last statement, we need to figure out what the guidelines are and give them to the pertinent people.]

 External Service Providers

-FAUSA never shares or sells your personal information to any third party for any purpose not directly related to our organization’s mission.
+FAUSA never shares or sells your personal information to any third party for any purpose not directly related to our organization’s statement of purpose.

 However, FAUSA does use third party suppliers to provide some services necessary to serve our membership.
 These suppliers may process personal data on our behalf as “processors” and are subject to contractual conditions to only process that personal information under our instructions and protect it.